-When it comes to online purchases, you can simply open a new tab, type in ‘promo code’ and find a website like this overflowing with promo codes.
+When it comes to online purchases, you can simply open a new tab, type in ‘promo code’ and find a bunch of budgeting apps overflowing with promo codes.

 But for offline shopping like groceries, can tech help you save money?
 You bet!

 For most families, groceries are the second largest expense in the budget.
 It’s no surprise that saving on groceries is one of the first places that many people go to save a little extra cash.
 However, it can feel a bit tricky, as no one wants to deprive their family of food to save money!
 Thankfully, technology has made this a bit easier; some apps can help you save money or will pay you to shop.
 There are also many buying guides, such as this one for cheap earphones.
 Check out our list of the four best grocery savings apps.